glilley/Port/src/about.md

 title: About
 ---

-Everyone can solve problems, but designers strategically frame problems and apply a process to replicate finding solutions for any problem.
-It’s not always visual, though who doesn’t admire the great work on [dribbble](http://www.dribbble.com/greglilley), and it’s not always about the newest techniques -- yes, parallax effects can be cool.
-The best solutions are those that match users' goals and are intuitive because thoughtful communication is the focal point.
-From creative microcopy that provides a human touch at the end of a digital screen to the organization of information for quickly completing a task, I appreciate the subtleties that enrich an experience.
+As a product designer, I frame problems by applying a process that uncovers needs and seeks to understand behaviors.
+It’s not always visual, though who doesn’t admire the great work on [dribbble](http://www.dribbble.com/greglilley), and it’s not always about the snazzy new techniques -- yes, [wild animations](http://www.3dollarmonsters.com) can be cool.
+The best solutions are those that match users' goals and are 'intuitive' because thoughtful communication is the focal point.
+From creative microcopy that provides a human touch at the end of a digital screen to the organization of information to quickly complete a task, I appreciate the subtleties that enrich an experience.

-I studied political science and accounting as an undergrad, worked as a financial auditor, and attended law school.
-These experiences may seem disconnected, but each stop along the way has shared the same core skills: I was communicating an idea, a process, a solution.
-This is what I do now, but in a new medium.
-One a little less boring ;)
+I studied political science and accounting as an undergrad, worked tas a financial auditor, and attended law school.
+These experiences may seem disconnected from my work as a designer, but each stop along the way has shared the same core skills: I was communicating an idea, a process, a solution.

 Connect on [LinkedIn](https://www.linkedin.com/in/greglilley), hire on [dribbble](http://www.dribbble.com/greglilley), chat on [twitter](http://www.twitter.com/gregllly).
 <br>